xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-ADD.LIST.ITEM   Adds an item in a list box or drop-down control on a worksheet or dialog sheet control
+ADD.LIST.ITEM&nbsp;&nbsp;&nbsp;Adds an item in a list box or drop-down control on a worksheet or dialog sheet control

-REMOVE.LIST.ITEM   Removes an item in a list box or drop-down box
+REMOVE.LIST.ITEM&nbsp;&nbsp;&nbsp;Removes an item in a list box or drop-down box

-SELECT.LIST.ITEM   Selects an item in a list box or in a group box
+SELECT.LIST.ITEM&nbsp;&nbsp;&nbsp;Selects an item in a list box or in a group box

-CHECKBOX.PROPERTIES   Sets various properties of check box and option box controls
+CHECKBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets various properties of check box and option box controls

-SCROLLBAR.PROPERTIES   Sets the properties of the scroll bar and spinner controls
+SCROLLBAR.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of the scroll bar and spinner controls

 Return to [top](#Q)